THE MUD HOME

 Solar Power for Beginners

 Trying to work out what exactly you need for a solar power system can be daunting.
 People may end up spending a small fortune and still not have the power they feel they need.
-I’m very grateful to a man called Klaus who visited my earthbag home this winter.
-In less than half-an hour he plied me with enough information to enable me to design a solar system tailor-made to my needs.
+They get a number of things wrong (no wiring a panel up to a car battery isn't going to cut the mustard).

 Picture